pennstategeog467/pennstategeog467.github.io/_posts/2015-1-24-project-two.md

 Right now, there's <a href="https://github.com/mapbox/mapbox-studio/issues/824">an issue</a> with the Windows version of Mapbox Studio that only lets you write to the `C:\ ` drive.
 Before we start, we'll make a folder on this drive where we will save our Mapbox Studio projects.
 Open Windows Explorer and navigate to `C:\Users\your_user_name`.
 Create a folder here called `mapbox_studio`.

-I've set up a Mapbox Studio project for us to start out with. <a href="/geog467-project-2.tm2.zip">Download the ZIP file here.</a> Save this ZIP file into your `mapbox-studio` folder and
+I've set up a Mapbox Studio project for us to start out with. <a href="/geog467-project-2.tm2.zip">Download the ZIP file at this link.</a> Then, extract the `geog467-project-2.tm2` folder and copy it into your `mapbox-studio` folder on the `C:\ ` drive.

+Now, open Mapbox Studio on your computer.

+You'll be prompted to sign in.
+This will allow you to upload styles and sources to Mapbox.
+After signing in, you'll see a variety of styles the cartographers at Mapbox have designed.
+Pick one that seems interesting and check it out.

+Once you've clicked on a style, you'll see stylesheets full of CartoCSS on the right, a map pane in the middle, and a column with buttons that pull out drawers like "settings", "layers", "fonts", "docs", and "projects" on the left.
+Click on "docs" and then click on the blue "Interface tour" button.
+Read through this.

+We're now going to open the project in the `.tm2` folder that you saved to the `C:\ ` drive.
+Click on the "Projects" button in the bottom left, then "Browse" to  the `geog467-project-2.tm2` project.
+Open it, and you'll be looking at State College.

 #### 4c.
 Adding a custom vector source for old buildings data and assignments

 Before we started this project, I downloaded the OSM data for State College and then used <a href="http://www.qgis.org/en/site/">QGIS</a> to extract building polygons and create points for house number labels.
 I then used Mapbox Studio to make this data into a vector tile source and upload it to Mapbox.
-I've made this source public, so you're now able to reference it and style it in your Mapbox Studio styles.
+I've also made this source public, so you're now able to reference it and style it in your Mapbox Studio styles.

-In the layers panel, you'll see an option to "Change source".
+In the "layers" drawer on the left, you'll see an option to "Change source".
 Clicking here brings you to a window with a list of sources you can use.
 Right now, the project is using `mapbox.mapbox-streets-v5`, but mapbox also provides a terrain source with `#hillshade`, `#contour`, and `#landcover`, and a satellite source to add their imagery basemap.

 The source I made has the ID `aarondennis.f7666d1c`.
 If you put a comma `,` after `mapbox.mapbox-streets-v5`and then paste in `aarondennis.f7666d1c`, you'll add these custom vector tiles to the project.
 Your source reference should now be `mapbox.mapbox-streets-v5,aarondennis.f7666d1c`.
 Click apply and then save your project.
 The layers panel should now show a layer for `#building_old`, `#assignments`, and `#housenum_label_old`.

+In the CartoCSS editor on the right, click on the tab labeled "buildings".
+Copy and paste the code below onto line 17.
+This will style the `#assignments` layer in the custom source you just added.
+Save the project and you should see the assignment areas added to the map.

 <pre><code>
 #assignments {